pszly/cocktail-case-study/README.md

    Run the program with the following command in command line:

-  * Locate cocktail_case_study.py file in command line then run the followin command in the parent folder.
+  * Locate cocktail_case_study.py file in command line then run the following command:

          $ python cocktail_case_study.py